-I was given the option of 4 or 5 gowns that the shop had in stock and I could have for my rapidly approaching wedding.
-Out of those gowns, there was only one I liked, but I knew it wasn’t the one.
+I am given the option of 4 or 5 gowns that the shop has in stock and I can have for my rapidly approaching wedding.
+Out of those gowns, there is only one I liked, but I know it isn’t the one.

 I was feeling defeated but then I heard another lady talking about how they could rush-ship this particular gown.
 YESSSS boo!
 As soon as I laid my eyes on it I knew it was perfect.
 It was exactly what I was looking for – classy, but simple.

 Thirty minutes after arriving at the shop I found my gown and was swiping my card.
 I did have to pay a rush shipping fee of SEVEN HUNDRED DOLLARS.
 MMMMF I still cry a little but knew I had to have the dress in time.